-BI.ZONE summarises results of the Stay Home initiative
+BI.ZONE summarizes results of the stay home initiative

-06 August 2020, Moscow — The Stay Home initiative from BI.ZONE has come to an end.
-The company has been offering free cybersecurity services since the 18 March in support of the Russian business community during the pandemic.
-More than 100 organisations have taken the opportunity.
+The Stay Home initiative from BI.ZONE has come to an end.
+The company has been offering free cybersecurity services since March 18 in support of the Russian business community during the pandemic.
+More than 100 organizations have taken the opportunity.

 Cloud Email Security & Protection (BI.ZONE CESP) was one of such free services.
 The service protects email against phishing, spam and malicious attachments.
 During the Stay Home period, over 40% of emails going through BI.ZONE CESP were found to contain traces of malware, phishing, spam and botnet activity.
 According to the IBM Security report, a data breach costs a company an average of $3.86 million, with the most devastating losses linked to compromised employee accounts.
 By blocking malicious emails, BI.ZONE CESP prevented potential damage to businesses from cyberattacks and data leaks.